marcuskrafthamburg/nf-ds-onl-eng-250825-salt-pepper-daily-review-Internal/protocols/day_17_protocol.md

 __Project Target:__
 * Do all necessary steps to generate insights for __*your*__ client
 * Document your work in a Jupyter notebook
-* Present your results as slides focussing on your client
+* Present your results **about** your client **to** an audience of mixed group of company internal stakeholders

 __Project Schedule:__
  Day |  Task
  -|-
- Tuesday |Introduction to project / initial data exploration / hypothesis definition Wednesday | pair work on project / at 1pm: daily review Thursday | pair work on project
- Friday | pair work on project / at 1pm: result presentation
+ Tuesday |Introduction to project / initial data exploration / hypothesis definition Wednesday | pair work on project / at 1pm: daily review Thursday | pair work on project / 10am: check-in with attendance picture Friday | pair work on project / at 1pm: result presentation